blakebrandon-hub/Group-Progress-Tracker/README.md

 **<u>How I do I start using this application?</u>**

-* Go to the signup page and create an account.
+* Go to the signup page and create an account

    [Progress Tracker (group-task.herokuapp.com)](http://group-task.herokuapp.com/signup)